stevoDEEBO/whiskypicker-cli-gem/NOTES.md

 Day 2
-*Convert the scraped data to objects if done early, start working on cli
+*Convert the scraped data to objects
+*if done early, start working on cli

 Day 3
 *finish your cli
-record a walkthrough of what your project does write a blog submit your work
+-record a walkthrough of what your project does
+-write a blog
+-submit your work

 How to build a CLI gem